Updated: Feb 13

 We all know the importance of a healthy and balanced diet, and can easily distinguish between a healthy option and an unhealthy one, even if we decide to choose the chocolate bar over the apple.
-But it can be harder to make the correct choices for rabbits.
-There are many health problems associated with poor diets in domestic rabbits and pet shop shelves are filled with unsuitable, inappropriate and, in some cases, dangerous feeds and treats.
-Many items are packed with sugars and even items we consider as healthy for humans, such as carrot, apple, banana etc, aren't actually healthy for rabbits, due to their high sugar content.
+It can be much harder to make the correct choices for rabbits, especially when pet shop shelves are packed with unsuitable, unhealthy and, in some cases, dangerous feeds and treats.
+This blog will help you provide your rabbits with a healthy diet, which will have a positive impact on their overall health and welfare.

-For optimal health and well-being it is really important for rabbits to receive a healthy diet to help minimise the above risks and it is really easy, and inexpensive, to get their diets right.
+Poor diets wreak havoc on the overall health of our pet rabbits and lead to frequent and costly trips to the vet.
+Obesity, flystrike, frequent bouts of stasis, and dental spurs are the most common ailments resulting from a poor quality, low fibre, high sugar diet.
+For optimal health and well-being it is really important for rabbits to receive a healthy diet to help minimise the above risks.
+It is also really easy, and inexpensive, to get their diets right.

 Hay Hay and More Hay

 80-90% of a rabbit's diet should be comprised of quality long stranded hay.
-In fact, hay is the only part of their diet which can, and should, be fed ad-lib.
+In fact, hay is the only part of their diet which can, and should, always be available.
 For optimum gut and dental health a rabbit should consume roughly it’s own body size in hay everyday.
-There are many different types of hay available, meadow and timothy being the most common.
-Timothy hay is a little sweeter and generally preferred by rabbits, but meadow is just as suitable.
-If you search online you can find a wide array of different hays and the only one which shouldn't be fed ad lib to adult rabbits is Alfa hay, due to the higher calcium levels.

 Choosing The Right Hay